BartMassey/dumbrand/README.md

-#fastrand: Not actually fast, but simple random number PRNG
+# dumbrand: slow simple stupid random number PRNG
 Bart Massey 2022

 *This is a work-in-progress.* Don't use this for anything